bootstrap-ruby/bootstrap_form/README.md

 <%= f.text_area :comment, hide_label: :true, placeholder: "Leave a comment..." %>
 ```

+Required fields are automatically annotated with a "required" class.
+The label
+by default will append an asterix to the end of the label.
+The field is
+determined to be required if the associated model attribute is configured with
+a presence validator (ActiveRecord::Validations::PresenceValidator).

 ### Help Text

 To add help text, use the `help` option: